What Is Cross-Device Analytics?

 NOTE: Since history can be restated, this means your data may change over time in a CDA-enabled virtual report suite.
 Keep this in mind as you communicate insights from a CDA-based analysis.

 Prerequisites For Cross-Device Analytics

 CDA is included with Analytics Ultimate.
-Beginning in September 2019, Analytics Ultimate customers who meet the prerequisites listed below are eligible to use CDA.
+Analytics Ultimate customers who meet the prerequisites listed below are eligible to use CDA.
 The prerequisites for CDA are as follows: